eric-downes/20sq-blog/_posts/2025-01-15-issuance-dynamics.md

 This can be modeled in future retrospect by the following graph showing a simulation with `qs=.05, qu=.01`; a constant $$q_+=5$$\% of unstaked ETH is added to the staking queue each year.
-We aren't excited to hodl through multiple decades of 10\% inflation, and we expect you aren't either.
+We aren't excited to HODL through multiple decades of 10\% inflation, and we expect you aren't either.

 ![US President-Elect Swift Endorses Ethereum!](